Wilton, New South Wales: Amenities

 As an exurb under development, Wilton has limited amenities available to its residents.
-Apart from a primary school, it has a take away, which includes pizza, and opposite thereof is a Shell service station.
-The Bingara Gorge development includes a Domino's pizza shop, an IGA store, a medical centre & pharmacy, a liquor store, 2 cafes and a Chinese restaurant.
+Apart from a primary school, it has a take away, which includes pizza, and opposite thereof is a BP service station.
+The Bingara Gorge development includes a Domino's pizza shop, a Woolworths store, a medical centre and pharmacy, a liquor store, two cafes and a Chinese restaurant.

-Wilton is just located off Picton Road which diverges off the Hume Highway to Wollongong.
-With no public transport available, its residents are totally dependent on their family cars for commuting.
+Wilton is just located off Picton Road, which diverges off the Hume Highway to Wollongong.
+A bus route operated by Picton Buslines, 901, runs through Wilton thrice daily, connects it to Picton railway station and Douglas Park railway station.

 Heritage listings

-Wilton has a number of heritage-listed sites, including: